The Inquisitor (2012)

 We live, nowadays, in a revelatory culture.
 Our lives are on display in social media.
 Our television dial is populated by "reality" shows.
 The private lives of politicians and celebrities are considered journalistic fair game.
 Hackers are hellbent on exposing any information that anyone tries to keep secret.
 And we have had to resort to torture, after an extended hiatus, in the war on terrorism.
 Whether or not, as Geiger believes, truth is a beautiful thing, we act as if we believe it should always be exposed.
 A fascinating book could be written about whether this is actually the case, or whether we might be better served by a greater skepticism about the usefulness of this sort of comprehensive exposure.
 But this not that book.
 It is, instead, a very professionally done and genuinely exciting thriller that, for all its ambition, does not withstand deeper thought.

--REVIEW: of The Inquisitor b y Mark Allen Smith (Kirkus Reviews)
+-REVIEW: of The Confessor by Mark Allen Smith (Publishers Weekly)

 -REVIEW: of The Inquisitor (Publishers Weekly)